How to Fax Using Google Drive

 Within you fax account, you can find extra features for sending and receiving faxes.
 The one that we care about the most in this tutorial is the “Attached file” selection, where we can choose between a local document or a cloud-stored document.
 Here’s an example of how this looks using RingCentral Fax’s FaxOut web tool.

 Once you attach the files, you can send the document directly or schedule it for later.
-Once the document has been sent, you will receive a confirmation email in your inbox.
+Once you send the document, you will receive a confirmation email in your inbox.

 What Are the Advantages of Faxing from Google Drive?

-Document backups.
-Having documents stored in the cloud is a great way to keep them safe in the case of an emergency, no matter the time or location.
+- Document backups.
+Having documents stored in the cloud is an excellent way to keep them safe in the case of an emergency, no matter the time or location.